nus-cs2113-AY2021S1/tp/docs/team/xinbin.md

 # Ong Xin Bin - Project Portfolio Page

 ## Project: AniChan

-AniChan is a desktop application created for anime translators to help efficiently manage their workload and time.
-It has a wide variety of tools that can help improve their workflow efficiency and translation accuracy.
-AniChan is built for fast typists, as such the user will interact with it through a CLI.
+**AniChan** is a desktop application created for anime translators to help efficiently manage their workload and time.
+It has a wide variety of tools that can help improve their workflow efficiency and translation accuracy. **AniChan** is built for fast typists, as such the user will interact with it through a CLI.
 It is written in Java with almost 14K LOC.

-Given below are my contributions to the project.

 ### Summary of Contributions